xypiie/phpMyReservation/README.md

 * modifications by [piie](http://piie.net)

 ## License
+Licensed under GPLv3.

-As there was no License file included in original source code drop from [OleJon's](http://www.olejon.net), it has been added according the licence of the [original source code repository](https://web.archive.org/web/20150402034455/http://code.google.com/p/phpmyreservation)
+As there was no License file included in original source code drop from [OleJon's](http://www.olejon.net), GPLv3 license file has been added according the license of the [original source code repository](https://web.archive.org/web/20150402034455/http://code.google.com/p/phpmyreservation)